imKashyap/Competitive-Programming/GFG/README.md

     </a>
 </p>

-This repository contains my solutions of problems over GeeksForGeeks across different domains.
+This directory contains my solutions of problems over GeeksForGeeks across different domains.